itulo/simple-moving-average-trader/README.md

 Gets candles from coinbase API, then computes Heikin Ashi candles and the 10 window moving average on these.
 It makes a decision whether to buy or sell based on the last HA candle and the 10MA.
 ### Broker
-Executes, and checks whether they have been fulfilled, buy/sell orders that come from the CandleWatcher.
+Executes buy/sell orders that come from the CandleWatcher, and checks whether they have been fulfilled.

 A few caveats:
 - in order to determine the buy/sell price of an order, it checks the current order book and takes the average between the latest ask and bid. (if you know of a better way let me know)